GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2021-04-10-gnverifier-0.3.0.md

 CSV and JSON formats and can process up to 5000 names per request.

-For larger datasets, and is an alternative there is a [command line application][gnparser cli] that can be downloaded for Windows, Mac and Linux.
+For larger datasets, and is an alternative there is a [command line application][gnverifier cli] that can be downloaded for Windows, Mac and Linux.

 ```bash
 gnverifier file-with-names.txt
 ```

-This version adds an option to capitalize names before verification.
-It is especially useful for web-interface, as it allows users to be more lazy when they try to match names.
+This version adds an option `-c` or `--capitalize` to fix capitalization of name-srings before verification.
+It is especially useful for web-interface, as it allows users "to be lazy" when they try to match names.

 ```bash
 $ gnverifier "drsophila melanogaster" -c -f pretty